 But you REALLY need to know your numbers to pull it off.

-Example: you pay your cleaners $12 an hour base rate, plus 10% commission on each job.
+Example: you pay your cleaners a $12/hour base rate, plus a 10% commission on each job.

 You charge $100 to clean a house and you budget three hours for the job.

-Let’s say it takes the employee a half hour longer.
-They make $42 base and $10 commission.
+Let’s say it takes the employee a half-hour longer.
+They make a $42 base and $10 commission.
 Their per hour earnings are $14.80.

-Let’s say the employee does the work in a half hour less.
-They make $30 base and $10 commission.
+Let’s say the employee does the work in a half-hour less.
+They make a$30 base and $10 commission.
 The employee earns $16 per hour.

-Your cleaners have an incentive to work quickly, BUT they are not overly punished if the job takes them a little longer.
+Your cleaners have an incentive to work quickly, BUT they’re not overly punished if the job takes them a little longer.